brevzin/cpp_proposals/2561_operator_try/operator-try.md

 Maybe this is doable with parsing heroics, but at some point I have to ask if it's worth it.
 Especially since we can just pick something else: `??`

 This is only one character longer, and just as questioning.
 It's easily unambiguous by virtue of not even being a valid token sequence today.
-But it's worth commenting on the usage of `??` in other languages.
+But it's worth commenting further on this choice of syntax.

+### Why not `try`?

+For those libraries that provide this operation as a macro, the name is usually `TRY` and [@P0779R0] previously suggested this sort of facility under the name `operator try`.
+As mentioned, Rust previously had an error propagation macro named `try!` and multiple other languages have such an error propagation operator ([Zig](https://ziglang.org/documentation/master/#try), [Swift](https://docs.swift.org/swift-book/LanguageGuide/ErrorHandling.html), [Midori](http://joeduffyblog.com/2016/02/07/the-error-model/), etc.).

+The problem is, in C++, `try` is strongly associated with _exceptions_.
+That's what a `try` block is for: to catch exceptions.
+In [@P0709R4], there was a proposal for a `try` expression (in §4.5.1).
+That, too, was tied in with exceptions.

+Having a facility for error propagation in C++ which has nothing to do with exceptions still use the keyword `try` would be, I think, quite misleading.
+And the goal here isn't to interact with exceptions at all - it's simply to provide automated error propagation for those error handling cases that _don't_ use exceptions.

 ### `??` in other languages